Discarding toxic people from your life

 I was conflicted – I had no part in writing this paper, had never seen or approved the manuscript, and really wanted nothing to do with my previous career any more.
 Plus, I was getting annoyed at being harassed everyday when I had just finished moving.
 We still didn’t have internet hooked up.

 I had left that job and that career path years ago for this very reason.
 The PI would make demands on his employees and expect them to execute them immediately, no matter what.
 When the lab didn’t produce results that he wanted, months of work might be scrapped.
 One post-doc was at the lab for FOUR years and was never permitted to publish a paper because his results contradicted the PI’s previous work.
-So I wondered – why the hell should I go out of my way to do then any favors, when all they have ever done is taken advantage of me and other employees?
+So I wondered – why the hell should I go out of my way to do them any favors, when all they have ever done is taken advantage of me and other employees?
 This was the workplace that laughed and told me to not bother learning any new skills “because you’ll still always just be a tech.”

 But Brian urged me not to be pretty.
 And I had stupidly accepted a LinkedIn request from one of those former colleagues.
 So I sucked up my pride and filled n the forms to authorize my name on a paper I hadn’t even known existed till a week ago.